Black Mesa Research Facility: Half-Life

 In "Black Mesa Inbound", the player controls Gordon Freeman as he enters the facility on a monorail.
 After noticing the G-Man on a different train, Gordon departs and enters the Anomalous Materials Lab.
 He explores the area, donning his Hazardous Environment Suit, and then enters the test chamber.
-The Resonance Cascade disaster occurs, and Freeman must escape the destroyed chamber.
+After the Anti-Mass Spectrometer power is turned up to 105%, the Resonance Cascade disaster occurs, and Freeman must escape the destroyed chamber.
 In "Unforeseen Consequences", Freeman returns to the Anomalous Materials Lab, fighting his way through the aliens that have started appearing from warps in space.
 He then makes his way through an office complex.

-In "We've Got Hostiles", Freeman encounters soldiers sent to cover up the disaster by killing all of Black Mesa's personnel.
+In "We've Got Hostiles", Freeman encounters the Hazardous Environment Combat Unit (HECU), a special forces unit of the United States Marine Corps sent to cover up the disaster by killing all of the surviving Black Mesa personnel.
 He travels through a series of Cold War-era storage rooms to reach the surface.
 Escaping an Osprey helicopter, he goes back underground in a different location.
 In "Blast Pit", he must destroy an alien tentacle that has appeared from beneath a nuclear silo.
 After successfully destroying the tentacle with a rocket engine, in "Power Up", Freeman must kill a Gargantua alien by baiting it into a room with giant Tesla coils.
 He then navigates a series of underground rail tunnels in "On a Rail", culminating in the rocket launch of a satellite that can determine the scope of the disaster.

 In "Apprehension", Freeman fights through flooded rooms filled with aquatic aliens called Icthyosaurs.
-However, he is caught by soldiers and dumped in a trash compactor.
+However, he is caught by the HECU Marines and dumped in a trash compactor.
 He escapes, and infiltrates a waste processing facility.
 In "Questionable Ethics", Freeman stumbles upon a secret part of Black Mesa that studies aliens.
 In "Surface Tension", Freeman crosses a hydroelectric dam, evading a Boeing AH-64 Apache.
 In "Forget About Freeman!", Freeman makes his way past a battle between aliens and the military to reach the Lambda Complex.
 In "Lambda Core", Gordon floods the facility's nuclear reactor with coolant, fighting off aliens along the way.
 Navigating through a maze of teleporters in a teleportation lab, he is finally allowed by scientists into a giant teleportation chamber that sends him to Xen, ending the Black Mesa portion of the game.

+Opposing Force

+It is revealed in "Friendly Fire" that government black operators have been sent into the facility to not only kill any Black Mesa personnel and HECU Marines remaining, but also to detonate a thermonuclear weapon inside the facility, thereby destroying the entire base and everyone in it.
+Corporal Shephard (whom the player controls), then defuses the weapon after a firefight with a few black operators.
+The warhead is later reactivated by the G-Man, and it detonates at the end of the game, destroying a significant portion of the facility and any survivors still trapped inside.